-Bring the Postsecondary Data System Into the 21st Century
+Bring the Postsecondary Data System into the 21st Century

-We have joined over 165 organizations, including business leaders, schools, student advocates and civil rights, in supporting the 2019 bipartisan, bicameral College Transparency Act (S. 100, H.R.
-1776) to repeal the 2008 ban on a federal student level data network and implement holistic reform of postsecondary data infrastructure while protecting privacy and prioritizing data security.
+We have joined over 175 organizations, including business leaders, schools, student advocates and civil rights, in supporting the 2019 bipartisan, bicameral College Transparency Act (S. 800, H.R.
+1766) to repeal the 2008 ban on a federal student-level data network and implement holistic reform of postsecondary data infrastructure while protecting privacy and prioritizing data security.

 Collect Private Student Loan Data

 The Department has made important progress by publishing graduates’ median cumulative debt data on the College Scorecard using data from the National Student Loan Data System (NSLDS), including most recently by working toward finalizing program-level cumulative debt data.
 Yet, such data will remain incomplete because private loans are not included in NSLDS.
 Requiring colleges to report nonfederal loan data, either at the school level through IPEDS or at the student level via NSLDS, would be the most expedient path to collecting nonfederal debt data.

 Improve and Promote Tools to Help Students Make Informed College Decisions